codepr/codepr.github.io/_posts/2019-09-27-poor-men-ssh-tunnel.md

-It's easy to customize all by tweaking the `~/.ssh/config` or abusing `crontab` to schedule the opening of the tunnel just for a determined amount of time or at a requested hour/day.
+It's easy to customize all by tweaking the `~/.ssh/config` or abusing `crontab` to schedule the opening of the tunnel just for a determined amount of time or at a requested hour/day
+Why?
+Because why not.
 Bye.